CloudLearningSolution/targeted-training-repo-week5-sagemakerpipeline/documentation/06-deploy-model.md

 ## Instructions

-When a model is trained and logged by using MLflow, you can easily register and deploy the model with Azure Machine Learning.
+When a model is trained and logged by using MLflow, you can easily register and deploy the model with Vertex AI.
 After training the model, you want to deploy the model to a real-time endpoint so that it can be consumed by a web app.

-- Register the model from the production job output in the Azure Machine Learning Studio.
+- Register the model from the production job output in the Vertex AI Studio.
 - Create a GitHub Actions workflow which deploys the latest version of the registered model.
 - The workflow should create an endpoint and deploy your model to the endpoint using the CLI (v2).